-Since May 2000, the Afro-American Cultural Center at Yale has held its annual Black Graduates’ Celebration to formally recognize the achievements of our graduating Black students, and students who have enriched the House community, in a culturally-affirming ceremony that marks the end of their time at Yale.
-During this celebration, the House presents awards to acknowledge exceptional contributions, conduct the Donning of the Kente ceremony, and inducts our graduating students into the Yale Black Alumni Association.
+Since May 2000, the Afro-American Cultural Center at Yale has held its annual Black Graduates’ Celebration to formally recognize the achievements of our graduating Black students and students who have deep connections to the House, in a culturally-affirming ceremony that marks the end of their time at Yale.
+During this celebration, the House presents awards to acknowledge exceptional contributions, conducts the Donning of the Kente ceremony, and inducts our graduating students into the Yale Black Alumni Association.

 - Professor Robert Farris Thompson ’55 GRD ’65 Award for Outstanding Research in the Advanced Study of Africa

 - Professor John Blassingame GRD ’71 Award for Outstanding Research in African American History & Culture